Neutral Helium Microscopy (SHeM): A Review: Helium optics / Resolution limits

-This is a well-known result obtained first for light optics \cite{michette1884optical}.
+This is a well-known result from light optics for the first order focus \cite{michette1884optical}.
+For higher orders the focused spot size can be smaller than the width of the smallest zone~\cite{michette1884optical}.
+This sounds promising at first, but given that only a fraction of the beam enters into the focus (max 12.5$\%$ for the first order focus and much less for the higher orders) using a higher order focus is not an option with present detector efficiency (see section~\ref{sec:detection}).
 In practice, this means that the resolution is limited by nanofabrication.
 It is difficult to make very small free-standing zones.
-For this reason, experiments have been done on a so-called Atom Sieve zone plate configuration.
+For this reason, experiments have been done on a so-called atom sieve zone plate configuration.
 The atom sieve is a zone plate superimposed with a hole pattern.
-The fabrication limit is now determined by how small free-standing holes can be made, rather than how small free-standing zones.
-In fact, the resolution limit will be slightly smaller than the smallest free-standing hole, because the design can be made so that a hole covers two zones and the limiting factor remains the width of a zone $\Delta r$.
+The fabrication limit is now determined by how small free-standing holes can be made, rather than by how small free-standing zones can be made.
+In fact, the resolution limit will be even smaller than the smallest free-standing hole, because the design can be made so that a hole covers two zones and the resolution limit remains the width of a zone $\Delta r$.
 The idea is adapted from photonics \cite{kipp2001sharper}.
 The first focusing of helium atoms using an atom sieve was done in 2015 \cite{eder2015focusing} see also \cite{flatabo2017atom}.
+As a final remark we can mention that it has been shown that the Beynon Gabor zone plate performs similar to a Fresnel Zone Plate~\cite{greve2013}.
+The Beynon Gabor zone plate was previously cited in the literature as having a higher intensity in the first order focus that the Fresnel zone plate, however this turned out to be an artifact due to lack of sampling nodes.

+Finally it should be noted that the fabrication limit of the width of the outermost zone of the zone plate introduces a minimum for $W_D$ for a given zone plate radius.
+From~\cite{michette1884optical} we have the following relation, where $f$ is the focal length of the zoneplate and the approximation is done under the assumption that $a$ is large so that $f\approx W_D$:

+The discussion of resolution so far has been based on the full width at half maximum of the beams intensity profile on the sample.
+This is a useful working number, but does not directly correspond to the smallest feature that can be resolved.
+Recently Bergin et al. proposed a procedure for measuring the resolution in scanning helium microscopy using test samples with sets of slits of well-defined dimensions to establish a quantitative resolution criterion in SHeM instrumentation~\cite{Bergin2021}